New for Fall 2019

 Dr. Clarence Carson

 Dr. Carson was a treasured mentor to Dr. Cleveland.
 As a well published historian, he left academia in his later years to devote his time to developing a social sciences curriculum for high school students.
 He believed that attempts to reinterpret all social sciences by applying a social version of evolutionary theory had caused writers of modern texts to wrongly abandon a recognition of the natural order of the created universe.
 His series of Basic texts approach the subject from a natural law perspective that is needed today more than ever.
+We at Boundary Stone are committed to keeping his textbooks in print.

-Boundary Stone Articles of Interest
+Boundary Stone Latest Articles

 In the first chapter of Genesis we are instructed that all people are created in the image of God and have been given a mission to have dominion over the animals and subdue the earth (subdue is a translation of the Hebrew kabash, which means here to make the earth useful for human beings benefit and enjoyment).
 We know, of course, that